Rachamv/SMS/student/userdoc.md

 The event app offers the following key features:

-1. Event Creation: Users with appropriate permissions (HeadTeacher and ChiefExecutive) can create new events, providing details such as title, description, start and end dates, location, organizer, and optional image.
+1. Event Creation: Users with appropriate permissions (Director and ChiefExecutive) can create new events, providing details such as title, description, start and end dates, location, organizer, and optional image.

 2. Recurring Events: Events can be marked as recurring, allowing users to specify the recurrence type, frequency, interval, and end date.